kpounot/nPDyn/README.md

 Work still ongoing, not all features are working properly or are present at the moment.

 ## Installation/Usage:
-Just extract the archive in the wanted directory.
+Extract the archive in the wanted directory
+### Unix
+For installation within your python framework, use:

+    make
+    make install

+### Windows
+It's recommended to use MinGW or similar tools.
+Then, the package can be installed using:

+    mingw32-make.exe
+    mingw32-make.exe install

+### Use with ipython
-Then, the package can be directly imported in python or a session can be started with IPython using the following:
+The package can be directly imported in python or a session can be started with IPython using the following:

     ipython -i <npdyn __main__ path> -- [kwargs]

 ### Keywords arguments on main call:
+This can be used when python or ipython is called within the folder where __main__ is located.

 - --QENS, -q            - import a list of QENS data files
 - --FWS, -f             - import a list of FWS data files